augment-eco/terms-and-conditions/theft-coverage/en/theft-coverage-terms-and-conditions.md

 Please read this Disclosure to ensure your understanding of how “Augment Theft Coverage” with Theft and Loss works.

-In case of theft / loss of the e-scooter Your Augment Subscription continues normally and Your e-scooter is replaced with an Augment replacement e-scooter.
+## In case of theft / loss of the e-scooter:

+Your Augment Subscription continues normally and Your e-scooter is replaced with an Augment replacement e-scooter.
 Augment replacement e-scooters are refurbished and may showed traces of use.

 It is important that you follow these security conditions, or your claim may not be accepted.